ropensci/RefManageR/README.md

   60. related, relatedtype, relatedstring, relatedoptions p.
 26
   9. increased crossref support
   7. support for set entry type (for citing multiple references with one key)
-  10. @strings for shortcut for commonly used strings (*Implemented already for bibentry*)
   13. support for pagination and bookpagination fields (predefined: page, column, line, verse, section, paragraph)
   15. BibLaTeX manual p.
 29 Section 2.3 Usage Notes.
   18. **All the fancy sorting**